 Description

-The setting comprises the building's own grounds in a rural area.
-The main entrance front faces a private lane, set back behind a small rockery garden with crazy paving across the front.
-A low stone boundary wall with cement rendered coping and a wrought iron pedestrian gate between square rubble stone piers enclose this area.
-The south-east elevation faces the main road, set back slightly behind a small stone paved area bounded by a stone plinth wall with new decorative iron railings.
-The rear elevation opens directly onto a small stone crazy paved court bounded by low rubble stone walls with cement rendered coping.
-The court leads to a gravelled driveway bordered by flower beds, with a small grassed area to the west.
-The south-east boundary comprises a new rubble stone wall with a pair of ironwork gates between new square piers.
-Mature trees and hedges border the north boundary.
-A small single-storey shed with white painted roughcast walls, hipped slated roof, a timber fixed light window, and a timber sheeted door stands along the north boundary to the rear of the house.
+The building stands in its own grounds in a rural setting.
+The main entrance front faces a private lane and is set back behind a small rockery garden with crazy paving, a low stone boundary wall with cement rendered coping, and a wrought iron pedestrian gate between square rubble stone piers.
+The south-east elevation, facing the main road with a slight setback, has a small stone paved area bounded by a stone plinth wall with new decorative iron railings.
+The rear elevation overlooks a small stone crazy paved court bounded by low rubble stone walls with cement rendered coping.
+This court leads to a gravelled driveway bordered by flower beds with a small grassed area to the west.
+The south-east boundary is a new rubble stone wall with a pair of ironwork gates between new square piers.
+Mature trees line the north boundary with hedges, and a small single storey shed stands along the north boundary to the rear, featuring white painted roughcast walls, a hipped slated roof, a timber fixed light window, and a timber sheeted door.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.